gboeing/ppd534/syllabus/readme.md

 # Course Description

 This course provides you with a toolkit for telling stories with urban data.
-Each week will focus on a single thematic learning module consisting of a lecture and a workshop.
-The former will introduce core concepts and methods for a specific skill and the latter allows the students to practice these skills together in class.
+It will introduce basic code, stats, and reasoning with evidence.

-This course takes a computational social science approach to urban informatics.
-It uses Python and Jupyter notebooks to demonstrate coding and geospatial methods that students can reproduce and experiment with in real-time in the classroom.
-We start the semester with the fundamentals of coding, then move on to data wrangling and analysis, then on to the theory and practice of analytical visualization, web mapping, urban spatial analysis, and introductory spatial statistics.
-Building up core concepts in this way gives students some fundamental quick-wins before moving on to high-level informatics/analytics applications.
+The course takes a computational social science approach to working with data.
+It uses Python and Jupyter notebooks to introduce coding and statistical methods that students can reproduce and experiment with in real-time in the classroom.
+We start the semester with the basics of coding, then move on to data loading and analysis, then on to basic statistics, then hypotheses and the scientific method, and finally a critical assessment of smart cities and urban informatics.

 Each week, students will be expected to:

   - Complete and discuss all assigned readings
   - Attend the lecture
-  - Participate in the workshop exercises following the lecture
+  - Complete and submit any assigned reading responses
-  - Complete and submit any assignments
+  - Complete and submit any assigned group projects

-The course has no specific prerequisites, but students ideally have some prior experience with GIS and/or basic statistics.
+The course has no specific prerequisites.
 Coding itself will be taught from the ground-up.
-However, this course requires a lot of patience.
-It is by nature experimental and will require lots of trial-and-error, self-direction, practice, repetition, and experimentation on your part.
+However, it course requires a lot of patience: learning to code will require lots of trial-and-error, self-direction, practice, repetition, and experimentation on your part.
 Please note that this syllabus is a living document and may be updated by the instructor during the semester as needed.

 # Learning Objectives

-  - Critically evaluate, interpret, and interrogate social science evidence
+  - Write simple code to manipulate, analyze, and visualize urban data
-  - Write simple code to manipulate, analyze, and visualize data including from the census and open government portals
+  - Understand how to use basic descriptive and inferential statistics to evaluate and interpret social science evidence
   - Tell stories using a combination of text and visuals about public issues using data and evidence
-  - Evaluate the politics and ethics underlying data as technology and innovation impact cities and planning processes
+  - Evaluate the politics and ethics underlying how technology and innovation impact cities and planning processes